-There is an additional method for displaying the EQ, Sends or Rec/Input menu on the channel strips.
-Rather than clicking the buttons on the channel strips, the View pulldown menu provides either a menu click or keyboard shortcuts for switching the display.
-As with clicking the EQ, Sends or Input buttons on the channel strip itself, the display changes for ALL channels, not just a selected channel.
-The figure below shows how to access these controls and also shows the associated keyboard shortcuts.
+There is an additional method for displaying the Rec/Input menu on the channel strips.
+Rather than clicking the button on the channel strip, the View pulldown menu provides either a menu click or keyboard shortcuts for switching the display.
+The display changes for ALL channels, not just a selected channel.
+The figure below shows how to access this control and also shows the associated keyboard shortcut.